sloth143chunk/bikesharing/README.md

 ## Project Overview

 The purpose of this analysis is to:
--	Provide an analysis that convinces investors that a bike-sharing program is viable in Des Moines
+-	Provide an analysis of NYC market data of a bike-sharing program to evaluate and forecast viability in Des Moines, Iowa
--	Use NYC CitiBike data to show how the model will work in Des Moines
+-	Presented NYC CitiBike data on Tableau to convince investors how the model will work in Des Moines

 ## Results